Select Page

-After Joseph Smith, Jr. finished his revision of The Book of Genesis, he began a far less ambitious approach to the remainder of the Old Testament.
-Indeed, many of the chapters and/or entire books of the Bible were simply marked as “Correct.”
-At times, Joseph would only change a few words to get his point across.
-In 1 Samuel 16, he made just two corrections; in verses 16 and 23.
-The focus (as it was with some of the previous chapters) was to lighten the disposition of God a bit.
-He was driven to change instances of “evil” coming from God.
+After completing his revision of The Book of Genesis, Joseph Smith, Jr. adopted a less ambitious approach to the remaining sections of the Old Testament.
+Instead of extensive revisions, many chapters or entire books were simply marked as “Correct.”
+In some cases, Joseph only made minor changes to convey his intended meaning.
+For example, in 1 Samuel 16, he made only two corrections, specifically in verses 16 and 23.
+The primary focus, as with previous chapters, was to soften the portrayal of God’s character.
+Joseph felt compelled to alter instances where “evil” was attributed to God.

 “Let our lord now command thy servants, which are before thee, to seek out a man, who is a cunning player on an harp: and it shall come to pass, when the EVIL SPIRIT FROM GOD is upon thee, that he shall play with his hand, and thou shalt be well” (1 Samuel 16:16, AKJV.
 EMPHASIS ADDED).